dacapobench/dacapobench/benchmarks/status.md

     * Update size names
     * Investigate biojava, cassandra, perf issues
 * Check why lusearch failed once the query set was made larger, or at least why the benchmark time got much faster once the queries had 512 entries rather than 256.
+* checkout why cpu utilization for lusearch large is so variable (dips to 200% then sometimes 2000%)
 * Move standard workloads out of wasabi src, into github (audit them for size first)
 * Data is read only
   * check that benchmarks never write to dat director